Shivani-ufo/Azure_Data_Scientist/Basics_Azure_ML.md

 ### The Basic Steps

-Train - Deelop Training scripts in Experiments
-Package - Register the persisted model
+Train - Develop Training scripts in Experiments Package - Register the persisted model
 Validate - Query Experiment
 Deploy - Deploy the model as a web service